Editor's Note: This blog was originally posted in October 19 and has since been updated to include the latest guidelines.

-While the category provides high-level organization, your product attributes may be the deciding factor when customers search for specific features of your product.
-While Walmart may not require a ton of attributes per subcategy, you’ll want to look at at the left-hand filter on relevant search result pages to see what people look for.
+While the category provides high-level organization, your product attributes are what make your product even easier to search for.
+Walmart does not require a ton of attributes per subcategy, but you’ll want to look at at the left-hand filter on relevant search result pages to see what people look for when researching products like yours.
 Offer up as many relevant details about your item to ensure that your products make it onto pages that get filtered by color, size, material, and/or other traits.

 2. Create a Succinct Product Name

 Fight the urge to wax poetic in your headlines.
 Walmart has strict copy standards for product names and won't accept titles that include promotional phrases (like "best selling" or "free shipping") or speaks to anything other than the product at hand.
 Walmart provides this formula as a starting point:

 Your Brand + Size Specifications (if applicable) + Defining Quality + Item Name + Style (if applicable) + Item Pack Count